Gregadeaux/android-fly-in-app-navigation/README.md

 android-fly-in-app-navigation
 =============================

-Fly In App Navigation like the one seen in Facebook, Evernote, and Prixing
+This project serves as a way to implement the fly-in app navigation seen in apps like Facebook, Evernote, and Prixing.